Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 In most cases, these fish should be able to live together.
 You should be able to mix and match most of the fish listed in this article and not encounter any behavioral issues.

 That said, be aware that it simply isn’t possible to know for sure how a fish is going to interact with tankmates.
 We can predict based on the typical behavior of different species, but until you put your tank together you won’t know for sure.

 Here are a few things to think about when stocking your tank:

 - Choose tankmates wisely: Big fish eat little fish.
 It’s usually that simple.
-If you intend to keep large fish along with neons, zebras, guppies or other small species, you might find the little guys disappearing overnight.
+If you intend to keep large fish along with neons, zebras, guppies, or other small species, you might find the little guys disappearing overnight.
 Be smart when choosing tankmates.
-Some large, otherwise peaceful fish get labeled as semi-aggressive simply because if their size and their appetites.
+Some large, otherwise peaceful fish get labeled as semi-aggressive simply because of their size and their appetites.

 - Manage water conditions: When conditions are poor, fish get stressed.
 When fish get stressed, behavior issues are magnified.
 This is very obvious in species like the aforementioned neon tetras.
-Keep your water parameters in good shape to avoid dissention in the ranks.
+Perform regular water changes and keep your water parameters in good shape to avoid dissension in the ranks.